juliasilge/supervised-ML-case-studies-course/chapters/chapter2.md

 - Load the yardstick package.
 - Predict values for logistic regression (`stack_glm`) and random forest (`stack_rf`).
-- Calculate both accuracy and positive predict value for these two models.
+- Calculate both accuracy and positive predictive value for these two models.

 <codeblock id="02_13">